The relative isoperimetric inequality for minimal submanifolds with free boundary in the Euclidean space: A new proof of the relative isoperimetric inequality

 If $\O$ does not satisfy Assumption \eqref{orth}, one can use an approximation argument.
 It is not difficult to see that for any $\epsilon>0$, one can construct a domain $\O_\epsilon$ as above satisfying Assumption \eqref{orth} such that the difference between the volumes of $\O$ and $\O_\epsilon$ and the difference between the areas of their relative boundaries are smaller than $\epsilon$.
 The isoperimetric inequality holds for $\O_\epsilon$ , which implies the isoperimetric inequality for $\O$.

 Now we consider the equality case.
-Assume that $\O$ with boundary $\Sigma$ and $\Gamma$ as its relative and free boundary achieves the equality.
+Assume that $\O$ with boundary $\Sigma$ and $\Gamma$ achieves the equality.
 Such a domain is called a relative isoperimetric domain.
-By the first variational formulas for the area and the volume, it is easy to see that the relative boundary $\Sigma$ intersects the support surface $S$ orthogonally, i.e., Assumption \eqref{orth} holds.
-For a proof see \cite{RV} or Appendix.
+By the first variational formulas for the area and the volume, it is easy to see that the relative boundary $\Sigma$ intersects the support surface $S$ orthogonally, i.e., Assumption \eqref{orth} holds true.
+For a proof see \cite{RV} or the Appendix.
 Hence we can define $u$ the solution of (2.1)-(2.3) and carry on the argument presented above to obtain the above inequality.
 Now by the assumption that $\O$ achieves in fact equality, we have $|\Gamma^1_+|=|\O|$ and

 where $I$ is the identity map.
 Let $x_0$ be a minimum point of $u$ in $\overline\O$.
 By the definition of $u$, we know that $x_0$ can not be on $\Sigma$.
 Hence, either $x_0\in \Omega$ or $x_0\in \Gamma$.
 In the both cases, we have $\n u(x_0)=0$.
 Without loss of generality, assume that $x_0=0$ and $u(0)=0$.
 Then it follows that